 - 1.31 Bradford Council has started work on the partial review of its adopted Core Strategy.
 The Core Strategy forms an essential part of the Local Plan for Bradford setting out: - our strategic housing, employment, transport, retail, leisure and environmental policy requirements. - the policy context for the broad location, scale and distribution of site allocations for mainly housing and employment. - 1.32 The initial scoping consultation in January / February 2019 set out the range of key Core Strategy policies which are considered necessary to review in light of changes to national planning policy and local circumstances.
-These policies mainly relate to housing and employment. - 1.33 The indicators listed in the adopted Core Strategy (January 2017) will be reviewed as a whole as part of the Core Strategy Partial Review. - 1.34 The Site Allocations DPD will deliver the vision and objectives set out within the Council's Core Strategy which aims to meet the challenges involved in providing for the needs of a rapidly growing population in the best and most sustainable way. - 1.35 It will allocate land to meet the District's needs over the period to 2030 for new homes, and will identify sites for gypsies and travellers, sites for business and industry, and sites for infrastructure and community uses such as schools and road improvements.
-It will also identify which greenspaces will be protected and enhanced and show the location of wildlife designations and other environmental protections. - 1.36 The Site Allocations DPD will cover all parts of the District with the exception of the Bradford City Centre and the Shipley and Canal Road Corridor areas which are covered by two Area Action Plans
+These policies mainly relate to housing and employment. - 1.33 Bradford Council consulted on the 'Preferred Options' (Regulation 18) of the Core Strategy Partial Review between 30 July and 24 September 2019. - 1.34 The Council is intending to consult on both its Allocations DPD Preferred Options (Regulation 18) and an updated Core Strategy Partial Review (Regulation 18) in early Summer 2020.
+Regulation 19 publications are scheduled for consultation in 2021 prior to onward submission to the Secretary of State for public examination. - 1.35 The indicators listed in the adopted Core Strategy (January 2017) will be reviewed as a whole as part of the Core Strategy Partial Review. - 1.36 The Allocations DPD will deliver the vision and objectives set out within the Council's Core Strategy which aims to meet the challenges involved in providing for the needs of a rapidly growing population in the best and most sustainable way. - 1.37 It will allocate land to meet the District's needs over the period to 2037 for new homes. and will identify sites for gypsies and travellers, sites for business and industry, and sites for infrastructure and community uses such as schools and road improvements.
+It will also identify which greenspaces will be protected and enhanced and show the location of wildlife designations and other environmental protections. - 1.38 The Allocations DPD will cover all parts of the District with the exception of the Bradford City Centre and the Shipley and Canal Road Corridor areas which are covered by two Area Action Plans